 - Virginia College in Biloxi, Mississippi - opened November 2005

-- Virginia College School of Business and Health in Chattanooga, Tennessee - opened October 2006
+- Virginia College in Chattanooga, Tennessee - opened October 2006

 - Virginia College in Montgomery, Alabama - opened April 2008